-The Tissue and Clinical Annotation Working Group has developed sample acquisition and quality metrics for clinical data and will harmonize standardisations for data including clinical nomenclature and data values.
-Existing policies will continue to be adopted regarding standards and quality of samples, with modifications to reflect ICGC-ARGO.
+The Tissue and Clinical Annotation Working Group (2018-2021) has developed quality metrics for clinical data and the more recently formed Clinical and Metadata Working group, will harmonize standardisations and implementation of clinical nomenclature and data values.

 POLICY: Every project will adhere to the following recommendations regarding Quality of samples:

 - Tumor types should be defined using the existing international standards of the WHO (including ICD-10 and ICD-O).
-If novel molecular subtypes are studied, these should be defined with sufficient detail
+If novel molecular subtypes are studied, these are welcomed and should be defined with sufficient detail